Smith’s School of English Sale

 *Net monthly income: 201,000 yen per month (2018 monthly average through June)

-Perfect for mature teacher with a business background.
+Perfect for a mature teacher with a business background.
 Many of the current students are working adults with extensive business and travel experience.
 However, there are four universities nearby whose students could benefit from your coaching.
 So there is great potential!

 Located on the 3rd floor which has an elevator landing shared with a popular hair salon, the school is housed in a one-room apartment.
 Sofa-bed with built in storage for linens and large closet for clothes storage and a large veranda makes this a possible live-in school.